 Some businesses opt not to use a managed VA service because it costs more.
 That’s not the case with Wing.
 You can hire our full-time content marketing assistants for the affordable price of $999 per month.
 At this price point, you’ll get a dependable, college-educated remote assistant working in tandem with a team.
 This kind of reliability is worth the upfront investment and will save you time in the long run.

 Wing Virtual Assistants Are A Great Investment in Marketing Your Business

 As we noted before, full-time staff can and should devote their bandwidth to marketing strategy.
 But a virtual marketing assistant can be a game-changer for a small business.
 Though many of the tasks are repetitive, a VA is a great way to free up bandwidth to devote to higher-level revenue-generating activities.

-Wing offers VA support starting at $799 a month.
+Wing VAs offer general support at $899 a month, and content marketing support at $999 a month.
 Our trained, managed, and dedicated assistants can take on a variety of marketing tasks and support entrepreneurs of all stripes.
-Schedule a call to find out how we can help you today.
+Schedule a call to find out how we can help you today!